 Dollarocracy scours the money & media complex.
 But it won’t lift us one millimeter out of the muck, nor will Amusing Ourselves to Death.
 As long as Postman is right, we’re in too deep to get out.
 His number one message, though he never directly stated it, is : Read : Books.
 The number one message from Nichols & McChesney is : Public Media : Public Action.
 That means real public no-strings-attached funding for print, radio, television, and a completely separate 100% advertising-free model for the World Wide Web.

 To help fuel a move to honest, ad-free media that serves the public interest, there are a few things you can do.
 Reject commercial broadcast radio and television.
 Cancel cable/satellite services.
 Protect yourself with tracker blockers, such as Ghostery.
 Use private search engines, such as Startpage.
 Pay for the ad-free version of apps.
 Reject the most egregious abusers of your private information : Facefook, Oooglemal, and the Twit.
 There are oodles of choices for programming that are uninterrupted and commercial-free.
 And think about the oodles of money you’ll save by eliminating that cable bill, even after you pay for loads of ad-free entertainment.
-Tracker and ad blockers keep your browsing info safe from those who are using it against you.
-And with fewer distracting ads, the websites you visit will look a little cleaner and little easier to read.
+Tracker and ad blockers keep your browsing info safer from those who are using it against you.
+And with fewer distracting ads, the websites you visit will look a little cleaner and be little easier to read.
 Rejecting advertising of all kinds will keep the bees out of your head and save you hundreds, if not thousands, of dollars and dollars a year.
 All told, it’s a win, win, win for you.
 You can kill advertising.
-It’s easy : Reject commercial media : Ignore ads.
+It’s easy.
+Reject commercial media : Ignore ads.

 These books demand reading by anyone concerned with now, concerned with the future, and concerned with one’s governance.
 They cannot be ignored unless you want to let the wheels of monster corporations continue rolling over you.
 If the concerns voiced by Postman, Nichols and McChesney are not taken to head, the steamrolling of democracy, the intellect, and the economy will be sealed, completely.

 Amusing Ourselves to Death, Neil Postman, Penguin Books, 1985-2005